-A single oral dose of levonorgestrel 1.5 mg should ideally be taken as soon as possible after unprotected intercourse.
-When taken within 72 hours of sexual intercourse, the EC pill is 98.5% effective in preventing pregnancy.
-The longer the time delay between unprotected sex and taking the EC pill, the less effective this method is.^{2,3} There are several brands of the EC pill available over the counter from a pharmacy.
+A single oral dose of levonorgestrel (LNG-ECP) 1.5 mg should ideally be taken as soon as possible after unprotected intercourse.
+When taken within 72 hours of sexual intercourse, it is 85% effective in preventing pregnancy.
+The longer the time delay between unprotected sex and taking LNG-ECP, the less effective this method is.
+There are several brands available over the counter from a pharmacy.
 The pharmacist has a duty of care to ask some questions when dispensing without a prescription to ensure that the supply of this medicine is appropriate.
-It is also important that as part of the counselling process women are made aware of the potential risks of sexually transmitted infections.
+It is also important that as part of the counselling process, women are made aware of the potential risks of sexually transmitted infections.

-The EC pill can be taken while breastfeeding.
+The LNG-ECP can be taken while breastfeeding.
 After a single 1.5mg dose, the total amount of drug passing into the breastmilk over the next 3 days is only about 0.1% of the mother's dose.
-Experts agree that this small amount of hormone is not significant and women are encouraged to continue breastfeeding without interruption.
-It is not necessary to withhold breastfeeds at all, though some drug companies may suggest this in their product information.
-It is important to remember that ceasing breastfeeding for a period of time reduces the contraceptive effect of breastfeeding itself.
+Experts agree that this small amount of hormone is not significant and women are encouraged to continue breastfeeding without interruption (even though some drug companies may suggest interruption in their product information).
+It is important to understand that ceasing breastfeeding for a period of time reduces the contraceptive effect of breastfeeding itself.
 In addition, introducing formula unnecessarily to a young baby can increase the health risks for the baby.
-Studies indicate that levonorgestrel does not affect the composition or amount of breastmilk, or the growth and development of the breastfed infant.
-6
+It is reassuring that studies indicate that levonorgestrel does not affect the composition or amount of breastmilk, or the growth and development of the breastfed infant.
 Levonorgestrel is the same hormone found in the "Mini Pill", which is considered the oral contraceptive of choice for breastfeeding mothers.
 However, the dose found in the "Mini Pill" is much lower and has to be taken at the same time every day.